Hollande bids to use D-Day encounters for Ukraine thaw

-PARIS President Francois Hollande urged world leaders in France on Thursday to mark the 70th anniversary of World War Two's D-Day to use the occasion to ease tensions over the Ukraine crisis.
+PARIS President Francois Hollande urged world leaders arriving in France on Thursday to mark the 70th anniversary of World War Two's D-Day landings to use the occasion to ease tensions over the Ukraine crisis.

-Hollande, criticised at home for a lack of initiative on Ukraine, had a working dinner with U.S. President Barack Obama before dashing across Paris to join Russia's Vladimir Putin for a second evening meal.
+Hollande, criticised at home for a lack of initiative on Ukraine, was due to have a working dinner with U.S. President Barack Obama before dashing across Paris to join Russia's Vladimir Putin for a second evening meal later on Thursday.

-Hollande and Obama discussed "how to use opportunities in the coming days to bring about a de-escalation," a member of Hollande's entourage said following the meal.

 The French capital went into security lockdown before Britain's Queen Elizabeth arrived by train from London.
 She was followed by Obama, who flew in from a Group of Seven (G7) meeting in Brussels to which Putin had not been invited.